Radio/TV Discussion Groups

 Finally, here is a forum where you can discuss vintage hi-fi and audio topics:

-There are many other Internet forums, but those are the few that I consult most often.
+There are many other Internet forums, but those are some that I consult often.
 If you find another interesting

 radio/TV forum, send me an email.

-maintain a positive, helpful attitude and avoid unduly negative personal remarks.
+maintain a positive, helpful attitude and avoid negative personal remarks.